dliulabs/CodeSigning/README.md

 3. Save the Principal credentials to GitHub Actions as a repository secret: `secrets.AZURE_CREDENTIALS`

-some fields are repeated as I am not sure which fields are use by the GitHub Actions `Azure/login@v1`, the documentation has been lacking on this:
+Some fields are repeated as I am not sure which fields are used by the GitHub Actions `Azure/login@v1`, the documentation has been lacking on this:

 ```
 {